 If you're using rigid or scleral contact lenses, make sure to have them fitted by an eye doctor with experience in treating keratoconus.
 You'll also need to have regular checkups to determine whether the fitting remains satisfactory.
 An ill-fitting lens can damage your cornea.

 You may need surgery if you have corneal scarring, extreme thinning of your cornea, poor vision with the strongest prescription lenses or an inability to wear any type of contact lenses.
-Several surgeries are available, depending on the location of the bulging cone and the severity of your condition.
+Depending on the location of the bulging cone and the severity of your condition, surgical options include:

-A deep anterior lamellar keratoplasty (DALK) preserves the inside lining of the cornea (endothelium).
-It helps avoid rejection of this critical inside lining that can occur with a full-thickness transplant.
+- Deep anterior lamellar keratoplasty (DALK).
+The DALK procedure preserves the inside lining of the cornea (endothelium).
+This helps avoid the rejection of this critical inside lining that can occur with a full-thickness transplant.

 Preparing for an appointment

 If you're having difficulty with your vision, you'll likely start by seeing an eye doctor (ophthalmologist or optometrist).
 If your eye doctor determines that you might have keratoconus, you may be referred to an ophthalmologist who has had special training in corneal disease and surgery to get and interpret corneal imaging studies and to determine if you need cross-linking or a cornea transplant.

 Here's some information to help you get ready for your appointment.

 - Symptoms you've been having and for how long

 - All medications, eyedrops, vitamins and supplements you take, including the doses

 - Questions to ask your doctor